santerra505/docs/docs/develop/dapp/smart-contracts/unit-test/README.md

 4. Mock testing data modules are created and added to `tests`.
 5. Unit tests are created and added to `tests`.

-In addition, a `test` subdirectory  is created to contain code for all unit testing capabilities.
-Each module or directory contained in `test`, along with its description, is shown below:
+Each module or directory contained in `tests`, along with its description, is shown below:

 | Module         | Module description                          |